What Ignoring Harassment Can Lead To

 By creating a safe and happy workplace, you will have a more efficient workforce.
 You will make more money, your employees will enjoy their jobs more and do better: everybody wins.

-By ignoring harassment in the workplace, you do more than subject employees to illegal actions.
+Yes, you red that right.
+Ignoring harassment can lead to a lot of harm.
 You damage your corporate reputation.
 You deter good employees from going to work for you, and from staying with you for long productive careers.

 By not doing anything, you are being more than passive.
 You are actively endangering your profits and viability.

 Don’t fail to act.
-Be proactive by implementing training and education so everyone knows what is not allowed and what is cause for punishment.
+Implement training and education so everyone knows what is harassment and what is the cause for punishment.
 Make your employees feel safe, and they are more likely to do a better job for you.
 They will also be less likely to sue you!

-For more information on sexual harassment training for your workplace, contact us.
+For more information on sexual harassment training for your workplace, call or text us at Team AIS in Denver, CO (720) 221-816